 How to get there

 When we went, there were no direct flights from Manchester airport.
 So we flew to Copenhagen and went from there.
-You could definitely combine it into a fantastic multi-destination Scandi holiday.
+You could definitely combine it into a fantastic multi-destination Scandi holiday, to include Malmo and Stockholm too.

 Where to stay